micycle1/PeasyGradients/README.md

 ## Interpolation: Easing Functions
 In the parts of a `Gradient` between color stops, colors are composed via interpolating the neighbouring two color stops.
-Easing functions affect how these two adjacent stops contribute to each point between them.
+Easing functions affect how these two adjacent stops contribute to the color of each point between them.

 For example, with *linear* interpolation, a point in a `Gradient` which is midway between 2 color stops is composed of 50% of the first color and 50% of the second color — there is a linear relationship between its position and the weighting of color it receives from each color stop.
 Other easing functions are non-linear (for example a point closer to one color stop may in some cases receive more color from the second color stop) which can result in more interesting gradients.